mccalluc/mccalluc.github.io/resume/verse.md

 A sense of poetry?
 Quite clearly, "no".<br>
 A work history can follow here below:

-Since '16 I'm at Harvard Medical, making bio-info visual.
+Since '16 I'm at Harvard Medical,<br>
+making bio-info visual.

 At 'GBH, Archives and Library,<br>